Sameera Fazili: National Economic Council

-Fazili served in the Obama Administration as a Senior Policy Adviser in the National Economic Council, where she covered retirement, consumer finance and community and economic development issues.
+Fazili served in the Obama administration as a senior policy adviser in the National Economic Council, where she covered retirement, consumer finance and community and economic development issues.
 Afterwards, she worked for the Federal Reserve Bank of Atlanta as the Director of Engagement in its community and economic development department.

-As a Deputy Director of the National Economic Council in the Biden Administration, Fazili will be focused on manufacturing, innovation and domestic competition.
-In this capacity, she has been tasked with advising the White House on global supply chain issues.
+As a deputy director of the National Economic Council in the Biden administration, Fazili focused on manufacturing, innovation and domestic competition.
+In this capacity, she was tasked with advising the White House on global supply chain issues.
 Fazili left her position at the NEC in December 2022.

 Human rights advocacy

 Before law school, Fazili worked at Karamah: Muslim Women Lawyers for Human Rights.
 Her experience in human rights includes working at the World Health Organization and United Nations High Commission for Refugees (UNHCR), on missions in Palestine, Kashmir, and Pakistan.
 She is an activist for religious freedom and international human rights.

 Fazili has supported 'Stand with Kashmir', a Kashmiri diaspora-led international solidarity movement, and has opposed the Indian government's revocation of the special status of the state of Jammu and Kashmir.